Amarillo Housing Market Update: May 2026 Shows a Strong Seller-Leaning Market

 The latest Amarillo housing report shows a median sales price of $250,000 in May 2026.
 That is up 13.6% from May 2025, which is a meaningful jump in only one year.

-At the same time, active listings dropped by almost 28.8% to 464 available listings.
-That pushed months of inventory down to 2.5 months, compared with 3.8 months a year earlier.
+Meanwhile, active listings dropped by almost 28.8% to 464 available listings.
+As a result, months of inventory fell to 2.5 months, compared with 3.8 months a year earlier.

 Amarillo Compared to the Wider Market